(From Kolbe and Kramer, Planning Seafood Freezing)2001

 Gives three common thermocouple types and the color coded conventions for insulation and connectors.

-In some temperature sensors, the thermocouple wires are fixed inside a thin-walled stainless tube which often has a handle on the opposite end.
-The tube serves as the probe that can be poked into a fish or package quite easily.
+In some temperature sensors, the thermocouple wires are fixed inside a thin-walled stainless tube, which often has a handle on the opposite end.
+The tube serves as the probe that can be poked into a fish or package effortlessly.
 Wires are protected from breakage, moisture and corrosion.

 Figure 1